shahp630/Project2/README.md

   * Our analysis will use those models and predict the cumulative returns of the two asset classes to asses which one would be more advantagous for our client to invest in.
   * The two Cryptocurrenies we will be using will be Bitcoin and Ethereum and the two equities we will be using will be Apple & Microsoft.
 We wil be sourcing the data through Alpaca.
   * Some of the libraries/dependencies we will be using will be tensorflow, numpy & matplotlib.
-  * One machine learning library that we are using that was not taught in class is PyTorch.
+  * One evaluation metric that we will be using that hasn't been taught in class is Mean Absolute Error (MAE).

 ### Explanation:
  The reason we picked these 4 is because these are the 2 largest assets (by market cap) in their respective fields.